Joel Krats

 Joel Krats (born January 7, 2002) is a Canadian curler originally from Newfoundland and Labrador.
-He currently plays third for Team James Grattan.
+He currently skips his own team.

 Career

 Juniors

 In 2018, Joel Krats competed at the national-eligible age group for the first time.
 He had departed from his previous Labrador squad and moved over to the Gander Curling Club to join and skip for the two-time defending U16 Newfoundland & Labrador Provincial Champions; the Ethan Davidge rink.
 His first event was competing in the 2018 U21 Newfoundland & Labrador Provincial Championship where he finished in last place with an 0–4 record.
 In the 2018 U18 Newfoundland & Labrador Provincial Championships, Krats finished the competition in third place with a 3–2 record.

 For 2019, Krats stayed with the same rink for a second year.
 The first tournament of the year that he competed in was the 2019 U21 Newfoundland & Labrador Provincial Championship where for a second year in a row he finished last.
 This time though, he finished with a 0–6 record.
 The only other tournament that he competed in with the Gander trio was the U18 Newfoundland & Labrador Provincial Championship.
 He went through the round robin of competition with a record of 5-1 which would send him to the semi-finals.
 There, he would beat his old team of Elisha Smith to send his team to the finals.
 There, he would come out victorious after beating the rink of Nathan Young 7–5.
 This qualified Krats for his first ever national event where he would compete at the 2019 Canadian U18 Curling Championships and finish with a 1–5 record, only beating Team Josh Nowlan of New Brunswick.

 For 2020, Krats would leave the Davidge rink and go over to join and play second for Daniel Bruce.
 In the 2020 U21 Newfoundland & Labrador Provincial Championships, the Bruce rink would find themselves going 6–0 in the round robin and Krats would find himself going to the 2020 Canadian Junior Curling Championships.
 Here they would go on an infamous 5–1 run that would help send him to Newfoundland & Labrador's first appearance in the finals since Brad Gushue.
 Here, they would finish second to Jacques Gauthier of Manitoba.
 Krats would also find himself joining the Nathan Young rink for the U18 tournament as Ben Stringer had aged out of competition.
 He would help Young win the provincial championship by defeating the team of Liam Quinlan 8–1 in the finals.
 They would not get to go to the national competition though as it got cancelled due to the COVID-19 pandemic.
 Towards the end of 2020, Krats would get the opportunity to compete with 3-time brier champion Brad Gushue as his lead Geoff Walker was unable to compete in events in Atlantic Canada.